hpitta26/Personal_Expense_Manager_Project-JavaSwing/README.md

   Category, Price, Description, Month, and Day
 - As a user, I want to be able to view a graph of the percentages of each category in respect to my total spending
 - As a user, I want to be able to view a summary of biweekly and monthly expenses
+- As a user, I want to be able to have the option to save my Personal Expense List when I exit
+- As a user, I want to be able to have the option of loading my Personal Expense List from file when I start the App